 Be wary of phishing or scam attempts.
-URA will NOT ask for personal information relating to your accounts, such as your Singpass ID/password or banking ID/password.
-If an SMS or email contains a URL, make sure that it ends with “.gov.sg” before clicking on it.
-Use our feedback form to report any suspicious communications supposedly from URA.
-Stay vigilant against scams!
+URA will NOT ask for sensitive personal information relating to your accounts, such as your Singpass ID/password or your banking ID/password.
+As a safeguard, all official SMSes sent by URA will not carry clickable links.
+Use our feedback form to report any suspicious SMSes supposedly from URA.
+Stay vigilant and safe!
 Learn how to spot these scams.

 URA releases flash estimate of 4th Quarter 2022 private residential property price index